 - Use teachable moments to discuss the harms of alcohol abuse.

-- Never make light of alcohol abuse, joke about it, or show amusement about it.
+- Never make light of alcohol abuse or joke about it.

 B. Explain that alcohol itself is neither good nor bad.
 It’s how people use it that’s important.
 Drinking alcohol in moderation is good if it

 - Contributes to good health.

 On the other hand, the abuse of alcohol is bad.
 It can

 - Reduce the length of life.

 C. Teach by word and deed that the abuse of alcohol is never acceptable under any circumstances.
 That includes by anyone of any age.